 As in option 3, guests return to downtown Vancouver on the same speed boat that leaves directly from the private dock of the Butchart Gardens.

-The “Ocean Magic” is a modern 62-foot aluminum express cruiser capable of cruising with stability and comfort at 30 knots an hour and can carry up to 74 passengers.
-The vessel features outdoor viewing areas, heated passenger seating areas, onboard washrooms and a small snack selection.
+The “Ocean Magic” is a modern 62-foot aluminium express cruiser capable of cruising with stability and comfort at 30 knots an hour and can carry up to 74 passengers.
+The vessel features outdoor viewing areas, heated passenger seating areas, on-board washrooms and a small snack selection.

 Option 6 – Victoria & Butchart Gardens by Sea Plane and Speed Boat

 Return to Vancouver from Victoria by sea plane.
 Guests who chose this option and who also wish to visit the Butchart Gardens, will have to return to Victoria from the Gardens because the sea planes leave only from downtown Victoria.